winiciuscota/OG-Bot/README.md

 #Usage:

 1 - Install the requirements: <br />
-pip install requirements.txt <br />
+pip install -r requirements.txt <br />

 2 - Modify the user-sample.cfg file and rename it to user.cfg <br />